Complete Mulhacen hiking guide: The top of the Iberian Peninsula!

 If you opt for the Mulhacen hiking route from Trevelez, this is the place to stay.
 There are also a lot of other spectacular hiking routes from the village.

-This is hotel is centrally situated in the village of Trevelez.
-It has rooms and a with mountain views, breakfast and a bar.
+Hotel Rural Pepe Alvarez – This hotel is centrally situated in the village of Trevelez.
+It has rooms with mountain views, breakfast, and a bar.

 The trail from Refugio de Poqueira towards the river